Cancer League of Colorado's

 Each year, funds are distributed for research grants and program services.
 Research grants are peer-reviewed by our Scientific Advisory Board.
 Generally, 85% of the monies raised are awarded for research grants; the remaining 15% are awarded to cancer-related program services.

-After the Race enjoy our Family Festival with pancake and sausage breakfast, live entertainment, prize drawing, kiddie area with kiddie train, clowns and games, and Sponsor Expo with free product samples.
+After the Race, enjoy our Family Festival with pancake and sausage breakfast, Bristol Brewings Beer Graden, live entertainment, prize drawing, Kid Zone with kiddie train, clowns and games, and Sponsor Expo with free product samples.

 Here are some ways to increase your support for cancer research: